mustardgrain/tech-tips/communication.md

 ```

   Your reader should be able to tell the gist of the message you want to convey in the email, but the subject shouldn't contain most of the email by itself.

+### Avoid attachements when possible
+  If you want to share information from a document with the person you're emailing, if they don't need to read through the whole thing, instead of attaching the whole document try to quote the applicable portions from the email for the person that you're emailing.

+### Proofread
+  If you're emailing someone where spelling and how you put the content really matters then send a draft to a colleague to proofread your message.